GenXProject/GenX.jl/docs/src/data_documentation.md

 This file contains inputs specifying minimum energy share requirement policies, such as Renewable Portfolio Standard (RPS) or Clean Energy Standard (CES) policies.
 This file is needed if parameter EnergyShareRequirement has a non-zero value in the YAML file `genx_settings.yml`.

-Note: this file should use the same region name as specified in the `Generators_data.csv` file.
+Note: this file should use the same region name as specified in the the resource `.csv` file (inside the `Resource`).

 ###### Table 9: Structure of the Energy\_share\_requirement.csv file
 ---